 Nassau County Legislator

-Steven D. Rhoads is a life long resident of Nassau County.
-He grew up in Wantagh, where his mom still resides, and presently lives in Bellmore with his wife of 20 years, Linda, who grew up in East Meadow.
+Steve Rhoads is a life long resident of Nassau County.
+He grew up in Wantagh, where his mom still resides, and presently lives in Bellmore with his wife of over 20 years, Linda, who grew up in East Meadow.

 Steve attended the Wantagh Public Schools, graduating in 1987 and attended college at the State University of New York at Albany.
 Steve was active in intermural sports and held several elected student positions while there, including serving as President of the 12,000 member student body in his senior year.
 During his time at Albany, he also worked as a Legislative Aide for State Assemblyman Fred Parola during the 1988-1991 legislative sessions, and graduated, with honors, in 1991.

-After college, Steve attended law school at Hofstra University School of Law, graduating in 1994.
-He took and passed the Bar Exam that summer, and got admitted to the State Bar in February 1995.
-While in law school, Steve played Stan Musial League baseball for a local team, was a columnist for the law school newspaper and also joined the Wantagh Volunteer Fire Department in 1992, where he just completed his ninth year of service as a line officer and fifth as Captain of Engine Company 5.
+After college, Steve attended law school at Hofstra University School of Law, graduating in 1994, also serving as a columnist for the Conscience, Hofstra Law School’s newspaper.
+He took and passed the Bar Exam that summer, and was admitted to the State Bar in February 1995.
+While in law school, Steve played Stan Musial League baseball for a local team, was a columnist for the law school newspaper and also joined the Wantagh Volunteer Fire Department in 1992, where he is currently in his 25th year of service, 9 of which were as a line officer of Engine/Rescue Company 5.
 In 2013, Steve and his unit were recognized by the County Executive for their service during Hurricane Sandy and its aftermath.

 Steve went to work for County government after law school, starting as a legal assistant and rising through the ranks to become Deputy Bureau Chief of the Bureau of Tort and Civil Rights Litigation in the Office of the Nassau County Attorney.
 That unit was responsible for defending the Nassau County Police Department, District Attorney and the Department of Corrections, in false arrest, malicious prosecution and brutality cases brought in Federal Court.
 In addition, he represented all other County departments and agencies in civil cases ranging from automobile accidents involving County vehicles to premises liability cases involving County property.